Are They the Same? Exploring Visual Correspondence Shortcomings of Multimodal LLMs: Introduction

 Based on this motivation, we aim to systematically analyze this problem in MLLMs~\cite{Liu2023llava,openai2023gpt4,chen2024internvl,wang2024qwen2} and propose a corresponding method to address it.
-At first, building a new and challenging benchmark on instance-level correspondence across multiple images is required due to the lack of comprehensive evaluations for this direction.
-Specifically, we collect 1,510 samples from 15 public datasets~\cite{qi2022occluded, yang2019video, wang2024ov, ding2023mose, yu2020bdd100k, athar2023burst, cui2023sportsmot, Hu2023videocube, hou2020multiview, peng2024vasttrack, milan2016mot17, fan2019lasot, miao2022vipseg, chavdarova2018wildtrack, valmadre2018long} and internet video platforms.
-These samples encompass various scenes, such as indoor environments, urban settings, and card and billiards games.
-Each sample is carefully annotated with multi-image QA pairs by three skilled annotators.
-For the benchmark, we evaluate 36 state-of-the-art (SOTA) MLLM methods across eight aspects, including color, shape, posture, size, textual or logo markers, and more.
-The quantitative evaluation on our benchmark highlights the merits of our work, as the best public model, Qwen2-VL-72B-Instruct~\cite{wang2024qwen2}, achieves only 38\% accuracy.
-Additionally, as shown in Fig.~\ref{fig:teaser_results}, based on evaluation results across different aspects, open-source MLLMs~\cite{chen2024internvl,lu2024ovis,li2024llavaonevision,wang2024qwen2} perform significantly worse on samples requiring complex cues for reasoning (such as relative position (RP), object orientation (OO), binding relationship with other objects (BR), and object markers (OM)) compared to samples that can be completed using only appearance cues (such as size (SZ), textual or LOGO markers (TM), shape or posture (SP), and color (CL)).
+First, a new and challenging benchmark on instance-level correspondence across multiple images is required due to the lack of comprehensive evaluations for this direction.
+Specifically, we collect 1,510 samples from both 15 public video datasets~\cite{qi2022occluded, yang2019video, wang2024ov, ding2023mose, yu2020bdd100k, athar2023burst, cui2023sportsmot, Hu2023videocube, hou2020multiview, peng2024vasttrack, milan2016mot17, fan2019lasot, miao2022vipseg, chavdarova2018wildtrack, valmadre2018long} and internet video platforms.
+These samples encompass various scenes, including indoor environments, urban settings, cartoons, drone footage, and various social activity scenarios.
+Each sample is meticulously annotated with multi-image QA pairs by three skilled annotators.
+The diversity of these samples enables us to evaluate the visual matching capabilities of MLLMs across multiple dimensions of matching cues.
+We summarize eight types of matching cues (such as color, markers), which are the most frequently encountered by humans.
+(See the Sec.~\ref{sec:benchmark})